ritiek/ritiek.github.io/_posts/2025-09-09-re-doing-my-homelab-with-nixos.md

 3. **Initial boot setup**: Plug the microSD into my Pi and power it up.

-4. **Add the encryption key**: Wait 3-4 minutes for the Pi to set up its directory structure, then power off and mount the microSD on another machine to place my private SSH key into Pi's `/etc/ssh/ssh_host_ed25519_key` (I wonder if it's possible to automate this step by inserting in a Yubikey at boot).
+4. **Add the decryption key**: Wait 3-4 minutes for the Pi to set up its directory structure, then power off and mount the microSD on another machine to place my private SSH key into Pi's `/etc/ssh/ssh_host_ed25519_key` (I wonder if it's possible to automate this step by inserting in a Yubikey at boot).

 5. **Final boot**: Plug the microSD back into the Pi and boot it up.